luftkode/plotinator3000/README.md

-# Logviewer-rs
+# SkyTEM Logviewer-rs

 ## Purpose

 Inspect logs from the [Swiss Auto motor control](https://github.com/luftkode/mbed-motor-control) and generator.
-More log support can be added.
+More log support will be added as needed.

+## Why is this repository public?

+For inspiration/educational purposes.
+Anyone developing `egui`/`eframe` apps may or may not find any of the solutions in this repository useful for their own project(s).

 ## Quick start

 Check the [Justfile](Justfile) for recipes to get started, or invoke `just` to list available recipes.

 Run as a native app